-This is the TBU Error Record Primary Syndrome register.
-Use this register to find out whether different types of error have occurred on the TBU.
+Use the TBU Error Record Primary Syndrome register to find out whether different types of error have occurred on the TBU.

-The TBU ERRSTATUS characteristics are:
+The TBU_ERRSTATUS characteristics are:

 When TBU_SCR.NS_RAS = 0, Non-secure accesses to this register are RAZ/WI.
 To prevent race conditions, under certain circumstances, writes to some bits in this register are ignored.
-Typically, these writes are ignored when a new error has not yet been observed by software.
+Typically, these writes are ignored when software has not yet observed a new error.